 The dice you have in your bag should correspond the games you play.
 Don’t add large numbers of dice you realistically don’t use often.

-If there is one game that uses specific dice, you might as well add them into that game box.
+If there is one game that uses specific dice, you might as well store them that game box or those miniatures.
 I, for example, store all the D12 I need for Horizon Wars with my miniatures.

 C. Token and marker